← Back to Events

 Exhibition Description

 Matt Baumgardner’s early-career artworks from the 1980s are large, imposing, and expressionistically wild—vivid alien topographies created from layered paint, tar, and cloth.
-But these early works look almost nothing like the small, subtle, metaphysical abstractions that later brought him renown in the 1990s and 2000s.
+But these early works look almost nothing like the subtle, metaphysical abstractions that later brought him renown in the 1990s and 2000s.
 He seemed to finish the decade as a completely different artist.
 What happened?
 Why had his early style changed so dramatically as he entered his mature period?
 When did Baumgardner become the Baumgardner so many viewers know today?

 New Magic in a Dusty World explores that transformation.
 Spanning the period from Baumgardner’s 1982 MFA graduation from UNC–Chapel Hill to his 1993 National Endowment for the Arts Visual Artist Fellowship, the exhibition follows an artist navigating the pressures, uncertainties, and stylistic experiments that shaped his early career.
 Through large-scale works, rare studio studies, video, and selections from his personal writing, visitors witness Baumgardner in the midst of discovery—testing materials, reassessing influences, discarding directions, and slowly constructing the foundations of a mature voice.